cesarlgm/personal_web/content/working-papers/women-indonesia/index.md

 subtitle:

 # Summary for listings and search engines
-summary: I use rich individual-level data from Indonesia to study how childhood exposure to local labor markets affect the labor supply decisions of adult women.
+summary: I use rich individual-level data from Indonesia to show that childhood exposure to local labor markets has strong and persistent effects on the the labor supply decisions of adult women.

 # Link this post with a project